markmac99/weather/README.md

 ## dummyusb
 When the USB port on the WH1080 malfunctioned, i realised i can read data from the outside sensors using an RTL-433 dongle.
 To replace the indoor sensors i am using a BME280 breakbout board in a Raspberry pi.
 So i wrote some software to capture the data to file (see services below), and then created a dummy USB driver for pywws that reads the file and feeds the data to pywws.

+### getDataAws
+Read data from the file pushed by whtoAws and added it to a SQL database on my AWS server.
+The data are then consumed by mmwws.